zio/zio-prelude/docs/functional-data-types/validation.md

 Now that we know about creating `Validation` values, the next thing we need to know is how to transform them.

-We can transform the value type of the `Validation` using the `map` operator.
+We can transform the value type of the `Validation` using the `map` operator:

 ```scala mdoc:nest
 trait Validation[+E, +A] {